For SellersSeller Guide

 Time Horizon6-18 months2-10+ years6-18 months12-24 months (setup), ongoing administration

-Conclusion: Charting Your Course to a Successful Exit
+Conclusion: Charting Your Course to a Strategic Exit

 Successful succession planning is not a reactive measure but a proactive, strategic endeavor that often spans several years.
 It requires a clear vision, meticulous preparation, and the guidance of experienced advisors—including M&A professionals, tax attorneys, financial planners, and valuation experts.
 By understanding the intricate dynamics of each succession pillar, business owners can make informed decisions that secure their financial future, protect their legacy, and ensure the enduring success of the enterprise they painstakingly built.